Chapter 10:

 “If it has, you can always come home.
 I can pay for your ticket.”

-“…” Another buzz from the device in her hand nearly shocked her into dropping the phone.
+“…” Another buzz from the device in her hand nearly shocked her into dropping it.
 To her surprise, several texts from Matthew flowed in with rapid succession!

 “Katie!”
 Her mother called from the phone.
 “Are you listening?
 Just come home.
 We can get you a job in Dad’s shop.”
-The thought stewed in her mind.
+The thought stewed.
 She could just point out the documents to the police, gather her things, and move back home.
-Escaping every bizarre turn her life has taken and going to live a normal life was just an answer away.
+Escaping every bizarre turn her life had taken and returning to live a normal life was just an answer away.

 “What’s the matter ma’am?”
-They halted their investigation, eager to chat with the attractive actress standing in the doorway.
+They halted their investigation, eager to chat with the attractive actress leaned in the doorway.
 With only a minute to do so, Katie attempted to properly analyze the situation.
 There were two doors in the room, and she was blocking one, with the officers staring at her.
 She required her mannequins to discreetly retrieve the documents in the closet, and move them through the unoccupied door behind the officers into the empty storeroom across the hall!
+That idiot, Matthew, was the lifeline to her future career!
+Protecting his secrets, didn’t matter; protecting her future, did.

-“You see…” Katie focused as hard as possible, splitting her attention between her conversation with the men and her psychic mannequins working behind them!
+“You see…” Katie focused as hard as possible, splitting her attention between the conversation and her psychic mannequins working behind the police!
 “I’ve been having some auditions lately, and in those I’m trying to nail the role of a police officer.”
 Plumes of pitch-black energy gathered on the ground, building into Katie’s mannequin.
-The figure started sifting through coats, searching for the documents.
+The figure sifted through coats, searching for the documents.
 (I’ve never had those things do something this complex.
 One order is the limit, I think.
 Please, please, please!
 Don’t fuck up!)
-“Can you…guys give me some tips?
-Like, what do you guys normally do when questioning a suspect?”
-Both officers nearly jumped at the opportunity to explain their process, to which Katie paid no mind.
-In the background, the black doll emerged holding a cardboard box full of manila folders!
+Praying her focus would remain strong.
+“Can you boys give me some tips?
+Like, what you normally do when questioning a suspect?”
+Both officers jumped at the opportunity to explain their process; which Katie paid no mind to.
+In the background, that black doll emerged holding a cardboard box full of manila folders!
 Again, she focused on building another mannequin.
-(This one needs…to go to the room across…the hall…) A deep roaring noise resonated in the back of Katie’s head.
+(One needs…to go to the room across…the hall…) A deep roaring noise resonated in the back of Katie’s head.
 Pounding, growing louder, cutting into her mind like a knife!
 Katie’s nose bled as she slumped against the doorframe!

 “Oh shit!
 Are you alright, ma’am?”
-One of the officers helped lower Katie to the ground.
-She knelt there, eyes cutting to the mannequin, expecting to see one like before; she almost shrieked when a small, more childlike doll took the box from the taller one!
+An officer helped lower Katie to the ground.
+She knelt, eyes cutting to the mannequin, expecting one would form like before; but almost shrieked when a small, more childlike doll took the box from the taller one!
 “Should I call someone?”
-Before he could turn and see the bizarre sight, Katie grabbed the man by his arm!
+Before he could turn and see the bizarre sight, Katie secured the man’s arm, and attention, in between her prominent breasts.

-“No, I’m sorry!
+“Don’t worry!
 Just a bit anemic.”
-The small creation bounded through the opposite door, nearly tripping, with the box held over its head, crashing into something in the next room over!
+The small creation bounded through the opposite door!
+It nearly tripped with the box held over its head, crashing into something in the next room over!
 Just then, the other mannequin shattered, disappearing into thin air; and at the same time, short and stubby Matthew walked in!

 He spoke with the police who had plenty of questions for him, though Katie wasn’t able to hear them.
-She laid on a couch in the room adjacent, looking up at the ceiling with a towel pressed firmly against her nose.
+She laid on a couch in the adjacent room, looking up at the ceiling with a towel pressed firmly against her nose.
 “Alright, they’re gone.”
-Matthew said, closing the door behind him and wiping beads of sweat from his growing forehead, and shrinking hairline.
+Matthew said, closing the door behind him while wiping beads of sweat from his growing forehead, and shrinking hairline.
 “Where are the…files?”

 “Over here.”
 Katie sluggishly rolled onto her side, using her foot to pull the box out from behind the couch.
-The tension in her lover’s face melted, meanwhile Katie remained oblivious and annoyed.
+Tension in her lover’s face evaporated; meanwhile, Katie remained oblivious and annoyed.
 “What’s in there?”

 “Oh…uh…nothing really.”